What is an SMS Bulk service? What are the different forms of bulk messaging and how do they work?

 Connect to the SMSCs of mobile operators over SMPP.

-The bulk SMS service application connects network operator SMSCs over SMPP Protocol with this option for sending and receiving a text.
+The bulk SMS service application connects network operator SMSCs over the SMPP Protocol with this option for sending and receiving a text.

 Using Aggregators over SMPP or HTTP-based APIs: